Markup vs Margin Calculator

 • Saying “30% margin” but applying a 30% markup.

-• Mixing conventions across SKUs in one price list.
+• Mixing markup and margin conventions across SKUs in one price list.

 • Confusing wholesale, retail, and distributor channels.